communitiesuk/fsd2-formulation-ui/docs/prototype-backlog.md

 - [x] Designer: Having answered Q2, the "Publish" button appears

 - [x] Designer: Clicking "Publish" publishes the Fund as an Event

+- [ ] Rework publication to send the event data with all the info the Application UI needs

+- [ ] Designer: If Summary is visible I also see an Example Application Form (with just the Org Type)

+- [ ] Designer: For Direct Award fund, we also see the "strategic fit" question (FIRST)

+- [ ] Designer: If Intermediary, show 'validation hint' for Org Type Q; it is always "must be LA, MCA, LEP"

+- [ ] Designer: Q3 is "Capital Spend?"

+- [ ] Designer: If Direct Award + Capital Spend Yes then Org Type validation hint is "must not be LA, MCA, or LEP"; if "no" then "MUST BE LA, MCA, LEP"

+- [ ] Designer: For "intermediaries" there is also Q4 "Ringfenced?"

+- [ ] Designer: For intermediaries + Ringfenced Yes, we see "Strategic Fit" question

+- [ ] Designer: For intermediaries + Ringfenced No, we do not see "Strategic Fit" question

+- [ ] Designer: "Strategic Fit" Q always has validation hint of "Answer must be Yes"